 Early life and education

-I was born in South Africa, and grew up in two small, rural towns in the northern regions of the country (Ellisras and Thabazimbi).
+I was born in South Africa, and grew up in two small, rural towns (Ellisras and Thabazimbi) in the northern regions of the country.
 After graduating from high school, I enrolled at the North-West University in Potchefstroom where I earned a BA (1993) and MA (1996) degree in Semitic Languages, focusing on Biblical Hebrew and Aramaic, and classical Arabic.
 I was also full-time lecturer in Semitic Languages at the North-West University from 1994 to 2002.
-I earned a PhD in Linguistics (focusing on phonology, under the guidance of John McCarthy) from UMass in 2004.
+I earned a PhD in Linguistics (focusing on phonology, under the direction of John McCarthy) from UMass in 2004.

 Employment at the University of Michigan